The Valuation section of the website contains information on the 2016 triennial valuation carried out by the actuary.

 |B2||Employers that provide a legally valid/credible parent company guarantee||x||x|

 |B3||Employers that receive implicit support from the government with strong financial statements||x||x|

 |B4||Further Education, Higher Education, Social Housing with strong financial statements||x||x|

 |C2||Employers with identified risk||x|

 |C3||Employers that financially stable with no security/guarantee/assurances||x|

 All employers have been written to outlining their initial valuation category for the 2016 valuation together with how the categorisation could potentially be improved.
 Once the LPFA have reviewed the results they will be sent to all employers and you will have the opportunity to meet to address any questions you have regarding the results.

 Employers wishing to improve their categorisation can do so by implementing security.
 By implementing security employers will be able to move to category A or category B and benefit from lower contribution rates due to the lower risk posed to the fund.

 All employers will receive a Rates & Adjustments certificate from the actuary in March 2017 which confirms the minimum employer contributions required for the following three years, commencing from 1 April 2017.
 Any employer is welcome to pay a higher contribution rate than that suggested if they so wish, or to make any one-off payment to reduce their liabilities at any point in time.
 The effect of this can be modelled for Fund employers.

-By March 2017 the 2016 Valuation Report will be finalised and approved by LPFA board.
-This document will provide details on the funding position across LPFA’s fund and outlines the assumptions used in the valuation process.
-A copy of the 2013 Valuation Report can be found here.
+The 2016 Valuation Report has been finalised and approved by LPFA board.
+This document provides details on the funding position across LPFA’s fund and outlines the assumptions used in the valuation process.
+The report can be found here.